-In June, 2009, North Carolina Central University's Department of Criminal Justice led a delegation to the east African nation of Uganda in collaboration with the United Nations African Institute on the Prevention of Crime and Treatment of Offenders (UNAFRI), Makerere University, and the National Association of Blacks in Criminal Justice (NABCJ).
+North Carolina Central University's Department of Criminal Justice led a delegation to the east African nation of Uganda in collaboration with the United Nations African Institute on the Prevention of Crime and Treatment of Offenders (UNAFRI), Makerere University, and the National Association of Blacks in Criminal Justice (NABCJ).

-On February 11, 2008, the NCCU Institute of Homeland Security & Workforce Development and Army War College sponsored Opportunities For Engaging Minority Communities In Securing Our Nation, a colloquium designed to explore opportunities to engage Muslim, Latino & African-American communities during the preparedness, response, recovery and mitigation phases of natural disasters and terrorist events.
+The NCCU Institute of Homeland Security & Workforce Development and the Army War College sponsored Opportunities For Engaging Minority Communities In Securing Our Nation, a colloquium designed to explore opportunities to engage Muslim, Latino & African-American communities during the preparedness, response, recovery and mitigation phases of natural disasters and terrorist events.
 The program emphasized public policy implications for minority engagement.
 Panels included Muslim community leaders, public health professionals and law enforcement professionals.
 The public health panel was organized by the NCCU Department of Public Health Education.
 The 75 attendees and participants included representatives from the Pentagon, state public health, the Governor’s Office, all levels of law enforcement, the private security sector, community members and students.
 The luncheon speaker was Gerald Curry, Colonel, USAF.
 Col. Curry is the author of Striving For Perfection: Developing Professional Black Officers.
 Additional speakers included Faye Stone, Deputy Executive Director of the NC Commission on Volunteerism and Community Service and representatives from the Buffalo Soldiers.

 Stephen C. Miller, a former member of the Joint Terrorism Task Force in Raleigh, NC, retired counterintelligence agent in the US Army, and Institute for Homeland Security & Workforce Development partner, conducted a workshop sponsored by the Institute and NCCU's Department of Criminal Justice designed for law enforcement personnel exploring terrorist threats in the United States and abroad.